AndreDrummer/tree-view/README.md

 #### Testings Overall

 Until the date of publishing, this project does not have any piece of testing code of kind unity or integration.

+#### Internationalization

+To target a global public, it's fundamental to have an application that speaks to them in their mother language.
+The ability to communicate is one of the most valuable in a so fast-paced world and a company that does it well is in a head start over its competitors.